Goodman Ace

 Goodman Ace (January 15, 1899 – March 25, 1982), born Goodman Aiskowitz, was an American humorist, radio writer and comedian, television writer, and magazine columnist.

-His low-key, literate drollery and softly tart way of tweaking trends and pretenses made him one of the most sought-after writers in radio and television from the 1930s through the 1960s.
+Ace developed a subtle, literate comedic style marked by gentle satire of contemporary trends and social pretensions.
+He worked as a writer in radio and television from the 1930s through the 1960s.

 Early years

 Born in Kansas City, Missouri, the son of Latvian Jewish immigrants Harry Aiskowitz, who worked as a haberdasher, and Anna Katzen, Ace grew up wanting to write, and as the editor of his high school newspaper, he took on his first nom de plume, Asa Goodman.
 Ace worked as a roller skating messenger for Montgomery Ward while he studied journalism at Kansas City Polytechnic Institute.
 He also wrote a weekly column called "The Dyspeptic" for the school's newspaper.
 After working at the post office and a local haberdashery to support his mother and sisters after his father's death, he became a reporter and columnist for the Kansas City Journal-Post.

 Jane Epstein was his high school sweetheart.
 Jane wanted to attend the sold-out performance of Al Jolson in Kansas City; her boyfriends were unable to get tickets, but Ace had access to the concert via his press pass.
 The Jolson concert was the couple's first date; they married six months later, in 1922.